mjordan/islandora_riprap/README.md

 * A "Fixity auditing" field on the "Media" tab (which is actually the output of the "Manage Media" view provided by the Islandora module) showing Fedora URLs for Media associated with the node.
 Each URL is color coded to indicate whether or not any fixit events have failed, with a link to a full report of the events.
 * A "Failed Fixity Check Events" report that show the numbers of failed events by month.
 * While running in "local" mode, the ability to execute Riprap from within Drupal's cron.
+* In conjunction with the [Islandora PREMIS](https://github.com/mjordan/islandora_premis) module, expresses file objects and fixity check events in Turtle RDF serialization.

 ## Requirements